Cracovia Club’s Polish Restaurant Krakowianka, 375 Marshall Road, Beechboro, (08) 9377 5711

 A few weekends ago, we went to the Cracovia Club for Polish food in celebration of our friend, regetable’s birthday.

 The Cracovia Club amongst our friends is called the Polish Club so I was quite excited to try it out especially as the only taste of Polish food I’ve ever eaten was a pork dumpling made by my dear Polish friend, Dona (regetable’s wife).
-And it was from that one dumping that I knew that I would like Polish food.
+And it was from that one dumpling that I knew that I would like Polish food.
 Side note – I covered the Polish dumpling with soy sauce and ate it the same way I would Chinese dumplings – all I was missing were chopsticks.

 Anyway back to the Cracovia Club, I didn’t know what to expect, burger boy had been before and said it was just a casual Polish eatery with well priced food and drinks.
 So all I knew was that I didn’t need to dress up…when we were driving in I was surprised to find that the Polish restaurant Krakowianka was located within the Cracovia Club which is home to the Polish Australian Community organisation and the local Polish soccer team, Cracovia.